-So you’ve just gotten a brand-new, shiny Nintendo Switch and you’re wondering what games you should play.
-Or maybe you’re a long-time owner of the handheld-hybrid looking for a fresh, new game to sink your teeth into.
-Disclaimer: we don’t recommend actually biting Switch games (we hear those cartridges taste pretty bad).
+So you’ve just gotten a brand-new, shiny Nintendo Switch and you’re excited to start playing some games.
+Or maybe you’ve had a Switch for a while and are looking for something new to sink your teeth into.
+Disclaimer: We don’t recommend actually biting Switch games (we hear those cartridges taste pretty bad).

 Super Smash Bros.
 Ultimate